mahmed10/ARS_Finetune_demo/README.md

 ## Functionality of the demo
 There are seven button, which performs different task of the demo.
-### Start Segmentation
-Perform segementation on Real-time and display the result at user endpoint
+-- **Start Segmentation** Perform segementation on Real-time and display the result at user endpoint
 ### Stop Segmentation
 Stop the semantic segmentation
 ### Transfer Data